-  Friends keep you resilient, lift mood, increase success and productivity, fuels innovation, increase levels of persistence and give you a whole host of other benefits.
+Friends keep you resilient, lift mood, increase success and productivity, fuel innovation, increase levels of persistence and give you a whole host of other benefits.
 We all need friends, but friendship takes effort, it takes being vulnerable, it takes conscious thought, it takes sacrifice, it takes generosity, it takes curiosity.
 Here are some ideas you can put into action:

 - Choose one day in which to do 5 acts of kindness that you would not normally do.
 For example help a stranger (make sure you stay within the bounds of safety), do a chore for someone else, buy someone a treat, give a donation to a charity.